 Select the Menu button on the top right corner and select Settings.
 Click on the Advanced button to navigate to the Privacy and security section.
 Select the option for Sync and Google services.

 Toggle the option for Safe Browsing to be off.

 Restart your browser and your issue should be resolved.

-This will disable all malicious sites checks, phishing checks and potentially malicious download checks.
+This will disable all malicious site checks, phishing checks, and potentially malicious download checks.

 2] Reset the Chrome browser

 You should note that this will remove all your browser data and will restore it to its out of the box experience.

 This post offers additional suggestions to fix File Download Errors on the Google Chrome browser.